Kamapradipta Isnomo: Diplomatic career

 Kamapradipta returned to the foreign ministry with his appointment as deputy director (chief of subdirectorate) for Asia-Pacific Economic Cooperation (APEC), serving from 2011 to 2014.
 He was responsible for negotiations and became a member of the advisory committee during Indonesia's APEC chairmanship in 2013.
 Following his stint as deputy director, Kamapradipta was assigned to the permanent mission in New York, in charge of coordinating political affairs with the rank of minister counsellor.
 Kamapradipta was elected as the deputy chairman of the United Nations General Assembly First Committee in 2016, during which he led the committee's approval on the resolution for the renegotiation of the Treaty on the Prohibition of Nuclear Weapons.

 On 10 August 2017, Kamapradipta received a promotion with his appointment as director for social, cultural, and international organizations of developing countries in the foreign ministry.
 In May 2020, Kamapradipta was nominated as ambassador to Sweden and Latvia by President Joko Widodo.
 After passing an assessment by the house of representative's first commission the next month, he officially assumed office on 14 September 2020.
 He arrived in Sweden on 29 October before introducing himself virtually to Indonesian citizens living in Sweden dan Latvia on 7 November.

-Due to the ongoing COVID-19 pandemic in Sweden around the time of his arrival, Kamapradipta could not present his letters of credence directly to King of Sweden Carl XVI Gustaf.
+Due to the ongoing COVID-19 pandemic in Sweden around the time of his arrival, Kamapradipta could not immediately present his letters of credence to King of Sweden Carl XVI Gustaf.
 Sweden's chief of protocol Maria Christina Lundqvist received the credentials in place of Carl XVI Gustaf on 19 November 2020.
 A courtesy call with Carl XVI Gustaf took place on 26 August 2021 as pandemic conditions improved, with talks on cooperation between the two nations in trade, health, defense, and energy.
 He presented his credentials to the President of Latvia Egils Levits on 5 October 2021.